A.

 2.

-In the event that construction, installation, or manufacture of a sign for which a permit has been issued has not commenced within 180 days or six months from the date of the issuance of such permit, said permit shall be null and void and automatically revoked.
-If work authorized by such permit is suspended or abandoned for a period of 90 days any time after the work is commenced, the original permit shall become null and void.
+If a sign for which a permit has been issued has not been installed within six (6) months from the date of the issuance of such permit, said permit shall be null and void and automatically revoked.
+If work authorized by such permit is suspended or abandoned for a period of ninety (90) days any time after the installation work is commenced, the original permit shall become null and void.
 In such cases, a new permit shall be obtained to complete the work and a new permit fee shall be required.

 3.